apinzone/OS_HRV/Validation Study/VALIDATION STUDY README.md

 ## Files Required for Reproduction

-All necessary files are included in this directory:
+All necessary files are included in this directory /validation_synthetic_ecg/:
 - 100 synthetic ECG files (referenced by batch processor)
+- Synthetic ECG batch generation script for based on parameters from [Ramshur, 2010][https://digitalcommons.memphis.edu/etd/83/]
 - Complete analysis scripts with documented methodology
 - Validation data files for immediate statistical analysis
 - R script with all required statistical packages